okiptkn/getstat/README.md

 ### extra dependencies
 - dwm with statuscolors patch
-- mail directory of your favorite offline mail client
+- mail/inbox directory of your favorite offline mail client
-- powerline font
+- powerline font, set it as fallback fonts on your dwm/config.h

 ## Features
 - mpd status (Playing, Paused, Stopped, and Unavailable)